How Mazanti Processes Personal Data

 1. Our Collection of Personal Data

 When advising our clients, we receive various documents from them.
 These documents are stored in a digital case file and in some situations also in a physical case file.
-The documents received from our clients often include personal data, and we regularly receive additional personal, e.g. from opponents and their advisers, authorities and courts, or by way of publicly available information collected by us.
+The documents received from our clients often include personal data, and we regularly receive additional personal, e.g. from opponents and their advisers, authorities, and courts, or by way of publicly available information collected by us.
 This may be general personal data such as names and contact details.
-It may also be civil registration numbers (CPR-nr.) or information on criminal offences; and it may be sensitive personal data about health and union membership.
-The information may concern our clients or other persons involved in the specific cases.
+It may also be civil registration numbers (CPR-nr.) or information on criminal offences, and it may be sensitive personal data about health and union membership.
+The information may concern our clients or other persons involved in specific cases.

-Mazanti-Andersen Korsø Jensen AdvokatPartnerselskab, Amaliegade 10, 1256 Copenhagen K, CVR no. 35892052, is controller of data received in connection with our general advice to clients.
+Mazanti-Andersen Korsø Jensen AdvokatPartnerselskab, Amaliegade 10, 1256 Copenhagen K, CVR no. 35892052, is the controller of data received in connection with our general advice to clients.

 Our contact details are: Tel: +45 3314 3536, e-mail: firstname.lastname@example.org.

 If you have any questions about our processing of your personal data, please contact us on email@example.com.

 We process the data we receive for the purpose of advising our clients in the cases which the data concern.